Unleashing the Immune System to Attack Cancer

 Early immunotherapy drugs worked in a general way by boosting the body’s immune system to fight cancer cells.
 However, recent research has discovered several proteins on the surface of T cells that act like a brake, or checkpoint, preventing them from attacking cancer cells.

 CTLA-4 is one such checkpoint.
 Research on CTLA-4 led scientist Jim Allison in 1996 to propose blocking the protein as a cancer therapy.
-The findings by Allison, now chairman of immunotherapy at MD Anderson, led to the development and approval of ipilimumab, an immune checkpoint inhibitor that turns off CTLA-4 and allows the T cells to do their work.
+The findings by Allison, now chair of immunology at MD Anderson, led to the development and approval of ipilimumab, an immune checkpoint inhibitor that turns off CTLA-4 and allows the T cells to do their work.
 Ipilimumab has extended survival in patients with advanced melanoma.

 Another checkpoint is PD-1, discovered in 2000.
 Several drugs have been developed to turn off PD-1 in many types of cancer, allowing existing T cells near the tumor to attack.
 Researchers continue to identify more checkpoints that can be exploited to fight cancer.